chrisd95/googlesearchlinkscraper/README.md

 Required package:
 -googlesearch (https://anaconda.org/conda-forge/googlesearch)

-Using the following command:
+Use the following command to install:
 `conda install -c conda-forge googlesearch`

+# What it does
-The script takes a list of queries as an input csv file and outputs a csv file for each query which contains the search results.
+The python script takes a list of queries as an input csv file and outputs a csv file for each query which contains the search results.